-- Students will be required to present ID numbers to purchase meals. - There will be no charging of meals in the cafeteria. - Students may deposit additional money to their account balance any morning before school - Checks will be accepted for the full amount only.
-No change can be given. - Payment can be made anytime online via the PaySchools link on the Guthrie Public Schools' website. - Free or reduced accounts cannot be used more than once per day and can only be used by the appropriate owner. - Ala Carte and extra items are CASH only. - Cashiers are not allowed to make change without a purchase. - Federal and state laws govern reimbursable meals to the following: - Breakfast must be 3 or 4 items; Lunch must be 3 to 5 items.
+- Students will be required to present ID numbers to purchase meals. - There will be no charging of meals in the cafeteria. - Students may deposit additional money to their account balance when the serving line is open. - Checks will be accepted for the full amount only.
+No change can be given. - Payment can be made anytime online via the PaySchools link on the Guthrie Public Schools' website. - Free or reduced accounts cannot be used more than once per meal and can only be used by the appropriate owner. - Ala Carte is CASH only. - Extra items are CASH only. - Cashiers are not allowed to make change without a purchase. - Federal and state laws govern reimbursable meals to the following: - Breakfast must be 3 or 4 items. - Lunch must be 3 to 5 items.